TABLE-Japan life insurers' investment plans for 2011/12

 -----------------------------------------------------------------------------------------

-Nippon Life wil be allocated more than half of new money, as in Apr-Sept
+Nippon Life will be allocated more than half of new money, as in April-Sept

 Sumitomo to buy yen bonds, but likely by less than several hundred bln yen